mantidproject/mantid/docs/source/release/v5.1.0/muon.rst

 - The ALC interface in workbench will now show errors by default.
 The error bars can also be turned on/off using the right-click plot menu.
 - Have updated the FDA GUI so that it functions correctly for frequency transforms and single fits.
 - Added in default group and pair selection when loading grouping files from xml.
-- Added warnings when not all selected runs have the relevant periods to calculate certain groups.
+- Added warnings when the selected runs do not have the relevant periods to calculate the groups or pairs.

 Bug fixes
 ---------